KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

         return None
 {% endhighlight %}

 🤓 ImageGrab.grab crops out the screenshot of the **entire PC Desktop**  with the provided bounding box.
-Here, our bounding box is exactly equal to the selected screen, so we get its screenshot, <u>a PIL Image object</u>.
+Here, our bounding box is exactly equal to the selected window, so we get its screenshot, <u>a PIL Image object</u>.

-📍 The screen must be active, otherwise the program won't find it.
-There should not be any other screen above it, otherwise the screenshoter will also take the overlayered screen.
+📍 The window must be active, otherwise the program won't find it.
+There should not be any other window above it, otherwise the screenshoter will also take the overlayered window.

 Now let's test.